arangodb/velocypack/README.md

 We have invented Jason because we need a binary format that

   - is compact
-  - covers all of JSON plus dates, integers and binary data
+  - covers all of JSON plus dates, integers, binary data and arbitrary precision numbers
   - can be used in a database kernel to access subdocuments for example for indexes, so it must be possible to access subdocuments (array and object members) efficiently